harpreetsahota204/document_visual_ai_with_fiftyone_workshop/README.md

 This workshop teaches you how to build visual document retrieval workflows using FiftyOne Brain.
 Learn to embed, visualize, and search through 1,134 NeurIPS 2025 vision papers using state-of-the-art document understanding models.

+## 💡 What You'll Learn

+By the end of this workshop, you'll be able to:
+- Build document datasets in FiftyOne from raw PDFs
+- Compute embeddings with modern vision-language models
+- Visualize high-dimensional document spaces with UMAP
+- Search documents by semantic meaning and visual similarity
+- Extract and evaluate OCR text from document images
+- Identify duplicates, outliers, and novel research
+- Evaluate model performance on document understanding tasks

 ## 📚 Workshop Notebooks

 ### [01_loading_document_datasets.ipynb](01_loading_document_datasets.ipynb)